FAQs

 How difficult is it to blend AAT™ with my current treatment approach?

 AAT™ can be used seamlessly with almost any treatment approach.
 AAT™ is easy to learn through our live and on-line educational support system.
-AAT™ is a centrally based treatment technique.
+AAT™ is a centrally based treatment technique designed to create homeostasis within the Central Nervous System.
 We believe you will find that your treatment outcomes will drastically improve when the central issues are addressed, regardless of whether the problems are acute or chronic.

 AAT™ FAQs for Individuals